NTT Docomo failed to notify banks of deposit theft

-NTT Docomo Inc. failed to notify all its partner banks of suspected deposit theft from bank accounts linked to its e-money payment service last year, Jiji Press learned Saturday.
+NTT Docomo Inc. failed to notify all its partner banks of suspected deposit theft from bank accounts linked to its e-money payment service last year, it was learned Saturday.

-NTT Docomo is in partnership with 35 banks for the service that allows users to make payments for shopping and send money by registering their bank accounts with the mobile phone giant.
+NTT Docomo is in partnership with 35 banks for the service, which allows users to make payments for shopping and send money by registering their bank accounts with the mobile phone giant.

 On Thursday, NTT Docomo told a news conference that fraudulent money withdrawals using its payment service had occurred in May last year at accounts at Resona Bank and Saitama Resona Bank, both units of Resona Holdings Inc.